Lady Sarah Chatto: Professional life

 Chatto has been exhibiting her work, always under the name Sarah Armstrong-Jones, at The Redfern Gallery since 1995.
 Her work has won awards: the Winsor & Newton Prize in 1988 and the Creswick Landscape Prize in 1990.

 In 2004, she became vice president of the Royal Ballet, of which her mother had been president.
+She was named president in 2024.

 Chatto does not undertake public duties and is not considered a "working royal".
-However, it has been reported that she was close to her aunt Queen Elizabeth II, being the queen's only niece, and remains close to her cousin King Charles III.
-She is frequently seen attending public events such as jubilees and funerals, as well as semi-private royal family events such as the Sandringham Christmas service with her sons.
+However, it has been reported that she was close to her aunt Queen Elizabeth II, being the queen's niece.
+Chatto is frequently seen attending public events such as jubilees and funerals, as well as semi-private royal family events, such as the Sandringham Christmas service, with her sons.

 Marriage and children

-Lady Sarah met Daniel Chatto during her years in India with her father in the 1980s.
+Sarah met Daniel Chatto during her years in India with her father in the 1980s.
 Chatto was working on another British film, Heat and Dust.
 He is from a theatrical family, the son of actor Tom Chatto (1920–1982) and the theatrical agent Ros Chatto (born Rosalind Joan Thompson; died 2012).
 He proposed to her with a "vintage cluster ring."

 The couple married on 14 July 1994; the Reverend Chad Varah, founder of the Samaritans, officiated at the wedding, held at St Stephen's, Walbrook in the City of London.
 The bride's wedding gown was designed by Jasper Conran.
-Her bridesmaids were all teenagers: her half-sister Lady Frances, Zara Phillips (daughter of her first cousin Princess Anne), and Tara Noble-Singh, a family friend.
+Her bridesmaids were half-sister Lady Frances, Zara Phillips (daughter of her first cousin Princess Anne), and Tara Noble-Singh, a family friend.